MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Introduction

+To address the aforementioned challenges, version control semantics~\cite{huang2017rpheus, maddox2016decibel, van2017versioning, wang2018forkbase} need to be introduced to the ML pipeline.
+Current pipeline management systems either do not explicitly consider the version evolution, or handle versioning by merely archiving different versions into distinctive disk folders so that different versions will not conflict with or overwrite each other.
+The latter approach not only incurs huge storage and computation overhead, but also fails to describe the logical relationship between different versions.
 In this paper, we first elaborate on the common challenges in data analytics applications and formulate version control semantics in the context of ML pipeline management.
 We then present a design of \git{}-like end-to-end ML life-cycle management system, called \system{}, and its version control support. \system{} facilitates collaborative component updates in ML pipelines, where components refer to the computational units in the pipeline such as data ingestion methods, pre-processing methods, and models.
 The key idea of \system{} is to keep track of the evolution of pipeline components together with the inputs, execution context, outputs, and the corresponding performance statistics.
 By introducing the non-linear version control semantics~\cite{huang2017rpheus, maddox2016decibel, wang2018forkbase} to the context of ML pipelines, \system{} can achieve full historical information traceability with the support of branching and merging.
 Further, we propose two methods in \system{} to prune the pipeline search tree and reuse materialized intermediate results to reduce the time needed for the metric-driven merge operation.
 Lastly, to minimize the cost of the merge operation for divergent ML pipeline versions, we devise multiple strategies in \system{} that prioritize the search for the more promising pipelines ranked based on the historical statistics.